How to Use Amazon Automation Principles to Grow Your Ecommerce Business in 2021

 You’ll never build a sustainable business sacrificing the quality of your products or cutting prices so much that you never turn a profit.
 But you’ll never build a sustainable business without doing your research either.

-Monitoring Amazon product prices (or any marketplace prices for that matter) is the perfect way to make sure you are competitive enough to make money and keep your customers.
+Monitoring Amazon listings and product prices (or any marketplace prices for that matter) is the perfect way to make sure you are competitive enough to make money and keep your customers.
 That said, this kind of research can take significant time and drain your resources if done manually.

 Gleaning information about Amazon products and trends using a free tool like CamelCamelCamel can help.